vinay-pad/commit_service/README.md

 ## Tools/Frameworks used:
 1. Ubuntu 16.04 VM running on a AWS EC2 instance.
 2. Python for the backend with Django web framework version 1.10 (latest stable)
 3. sqlite DB that comes along with Django.
-This is was only for ease of use/testing.
-For production i would opt for a more robust DB like PostgreSQL, MySQL etc
+This is was just for ease testing.
+For production a more robust DB like PostgreSQL, MySQL etc should be used.
 4. Django REST framework to work with REST api endpoints.
 5. cURL and Advanced REST Client for functional testing.
 6. Django REST testing framework for unit and integration testing.